murffious/git-master-1/README.md

 Then to host make 100% sure you have an index.html file in the ROOT or main level of the folder on github so not nested anywhere.
 Then click top bar right on SETTINGS go down and find section called GIT HUB PAGES and click the button that says NONE under source area and change it to MASTER BRANCH and click SAVE - then scroll down and click the live link and SHOUT YAY THIS IS SO COOL if it worked if not then SLACK out - Pauls DOCS suck but not really just a kinder version of it though.

+THINGS we will learn later but is not requried to be a MASTER at this level - its kinda like this is an ORANGE BELT in KARATE terms and we are not BLACK BELT yet but soon very soon
+`git checkout -b nameyourbranch`
+`git checkout putbiglongcommitnumberheretogobackintime`
+`git merge`